Security-Onion-Solutions/securityonion-docs/CyberChef.rst

 To access CyberChef:

--  go to the main web page or your Security Onion master server and click the CyberChef hyperlink
+-  go to the main web page of your Security Onion master server and click the CyberChef hyperlink
    OR
 -  go directly to this URL (replacing ``SecurityOnion`` with the actual